mariolinguito/codingadventures/content/blog/drupal-8-page-speed-insight-the-light-speed-might-be-with-you/index.md

 The solution exists, and I list them:

-* You can use the contrib module called [Advanced CSS/JS Aggregation](https://www.drupal.org/project/advagg) that helps you with the optimization of CSS and JS that your website needs,
+* You can use the contrib module called [Advanced CSS/JS Aggregation](https://www.drupal.org/project/advagg) that helps you with the optimization of CSS and JS that your website needs; the configuration of this module is simple and described well by the documentation, *